WEDDING PHOTOGRAPHY FAQS

 When will we receive our photographs?

 Preview images are usually delivered within a few days.
 The full gallery is delivered within the timeframe outlined in your agreement, typically within eight weeks depending on season.
+All images are carefully edited for consistency and tone.

 How many images will we receive?